The Doan Doan Gang of Bucks County: America’s Revolutionary Rogues

 The Doan Gang and Their Loyalist Allegiances

-Moses Doan quickly proved invaluable to the British.
-On August 27, 1776, he provided General Howe with critical intelligence regarding the unguarded Jamaica Pass, a little-known path in Brooklyn, New York.
-This information allowed the British to flank and overwhelm General George Washington’s forces during the Battle of Long Island, forcing the Continental Army into retreat.
-This decisive British victory, made possible in part by Doan’s reconnaissance, strengthened British control over New York City and demonstrated how effective Loyalist spies could be in shaping the course of the war.
+Moses proved his worth to the British in short order.
+On August 27, 1776, Doan provided General Howe with key information on the lightly guarded Jamaica Pass in Brooklyn, New York.
+This allowed the British to flank General George Washington’s forces during the Battle of Long Island and rout the Continental Army, forcing them into full retreat.
+British commanders had an unimpeded path into New York City, setting the stage for their successful occupation, in part due to Doan’s ground intelligence.
+Spies and informants like Moses Doan demonstrated that Loyalist intelligence-gathering could be incredibly effective in the early stages of the war.

-Later that year, as the Continental Army struggled to survive the winter of 1776, the Doan Gang continued their espionage efforts.
-On December 25, 1776, the night of Washington’s famous crossing of the Delaware River, Moses Doan was rumored to have delivered a critical warning to Hessian Colonel Johann Rahl, who commanded the British-allied troops in Trenton, New Jersey.
-The note reportedly read: “Washington is coming on you down the river, he will be here afore long.
+The Doan Gang returned to the intelligence business as the Continental Army spent the winter of 1776 hiding from British patrols.
+On the night of December 25, 1776, as Washington was executing his famous crossing of the Delaware River, Moses Doan was rumored to have ridden out to Hessian Colonel Johann Rahl to deliver a warning about Washington’s movements.
+Rahl, who was commanding the British-allied Hessian forces in Trenton, New Jersey, supposedly received a note from Moses Doan that read: “Washington is coming on you down the river, he will be here afore long.
 Doan.”
-However, Colonel Rahl never read the message, dismissing it as unimportant.
+Rahl never read the note, considering it unimportant and throwing it away.

 A Woodcut Illustration of the Doan Outlaws from the Annals of the Revolution; or, a History of the Doans by H.K.
 Brooke, New York, NY: John B. Perry, 1843, page 63.